SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/best-practices/index.md

 ## Tenant status

 Online tenants can be in one of several [states][1] at any given time and therefore, it is recommended you always check the state of the tenant before sending any requests to the API.
-There are two options to check a tenant's current state or be notified of a tenant's state change.
+There are two options to check a tenant's current state or be notified of a tenant's state change, both described in the [Tenant status][8] section.

-* [Tenant status API (Pull)][8]
-* [Tenant status webhook (Push)][9]

 ## API Usage